samuelb/minimal-wallboard/README.md

 # minimal-wallboard

-This is my prefered of configuring a RaspberryPi to show my some dashboards on TVs which are hanging in my office or or build a simple kiosk installation.
+This is my prefered configuring of a RaspberryPi to show me some dashboards on TVs which are hanging in my office or to build a simple kiosk installation.

 I didn't verify yet what I wrote here.
 It might not work.